 Diversion of Surface Water Runoff

-Proposed projects to provide intra or inter watershed diversion that may affect flood levels, lake levels, or minimum stream flows in the watershed must be submitted to the BCWMC for review.
-Diversion of Surface Water Runoff requirements are included in Section 8.0.
+Proposed projects to provide intra- or inter- watershed diversion that may affect flood levels, lake levels, or minimum stream flows in the watershed must be submitted to the BCWMC for review.
+Diversion of Surface Water Runoff requirements are described in Section 8.0.

 Land Use Changes